zed/imunify360-doc/docs/faq_and_known_issues/README.md

 where <span class="notranslate">`X.Y.Z.A`</span> - your server IP address

 You can find the results in the <span class="notranslate">_Malware scanner > Files_</span> tab.

+### 17. Can Imunify360 firewall block traffic by domain name?

+Unfortunately, Imunify360 does not have such ability.